ptr1337/archlinux-kernel-builder/README.md

         6 : CacULE-RDB by Hamad Al Marri

 Leave this variable empty if you don't want to add a CPU Scheduler.

 ### _compiler

+- Will set compiler to build the kernel :

+        1 : GCC
+        2 : GCC+LLVM
+        3 : CLANG
+        4 : CLANG+LLVM

+If not set it will build with CLANG+LLVM by default.

+## XanMod kernel :

+### _compiler